kaiser-rpg/KaiserRPG.github.io/pages/reference/state/man-vs-nature.md

 You are considered to have the Fully Restrained State when you are fully and completely immobilized.
 For example, you are paralyzed.

 In addition to the penalties, you cannot take any action and your Movement Value becomes zero while in this state.
 Your other values might be modified further by the restraint.

-## Petrified
-You are considered to have the Petrified State when your very body has become rigid and immobile.
-Removing this state will depend on the power that gave it.
-While in this state, you are completely unable to perform any actions and are unaware of the passage of time.